enriqueescobar-askida/Kinito.Revolution.Sql/README.md

 ## MS SQL Server Script `SqlToXlsToR/Script.R`

 This script `Script.R` works as anchor to find the correct project and calling any program `SqlTo{Csv,Xls}ToR.R`.
+These programs are made to read exports from `MS SQL Server` into `{Xls,Csv,*}` static files.
+These exports correspond to `SQL statements queries` saved as `{Xls,Csv,*}` static files.
+They are read in R from any source then processed with graphs and stats.

 ```
 Solution .....
 Kinito.Revolution.Sql